Hull Paragon Interchange: Naming

-The station was opened as "Hull Paragon Street" 8 May 1848 by the York and North Midland Railway; the NER used the name "Hull Paragon", however the 'Paragon' suffix was inconsistently used over ninety years from opening to 1948.
+The station was opened as Hull Paragon Street on 8 May 1848 by the York and North Midland Railway; the North Eastern Railway used the name Hull Paragon, however, the Paragon suffix was used inconsistently over ninety years from its opening to 1948.

-Since the British Railways period (1948) the officially used name has usually been "Hull", excluded the 'Paragon' suffix.
+Since the British Railways period, which commenced in 1948, the official name has been Hull, which excludes the Paragon suffix.

-The term "Hull (Paragon)" has also been used by Network Rail.
-Since redevelopment in 2007 the official name has been "Paragon Interchange"; however as of 2012 timetables continued to use "Hull", except when referring to bus services.
+The term Hull (Paragon) has also been used by Network Rail.
+Since redevelopment in 2007, the official name has been Paragon Interchange; however, as of 2012, timetables continued to use Hull, except when referring to bus services.

-The hotel has been known as the "Station Hotel" or "Royal Station Hotel" from its early history; after privatisation in the 1980s the owners renamed it "Royal Hotel".
-As of 2014, as part of the Mercure Hotels group the hotel's official name is the Mercure Hull Royal Hotel.
+The hotel has been known as the Station Hotel or Royal Station Hotel from its early history; after privatisation in the 1980s, the owners renamed it Royal Hotel.
+As of 2014, as part of the Mercure Hotels group, the hotel's official name is now the Mercure Hull Royal Hotel.

 In popular culture

-The station has been used as a filming location in the film Clockwise, in an episode of Agatha Christie's Poirot "The Plymouth Express" and in the comedy Only Fools and Horses – To Hull and Back.
+The station has been used as a filming location in the film Clockwise, in an episode of Agatha Christie's Poirot "The Plymouth Express" and in the comedy Only Fools and Horses episode "To Hull and Back".
+In the 2024 film Blitz directed by Oscar winner Sir Steve McQueen, the station was used to replicate war time London Waterloo station.